Hungry Ghosts' Appetite For Destruction

-Vince Brusio: Introduce us to the characters in the first issue’s dance of death.
+Vince Brusio: Introduce us to the characters in this dance of death.
 Who are they?
 What makes them tick?

-Vince Brusio: How has the collaboration worked out with you and Anthony Bourdain as co-writers?
+Vince Brusio: How did the collaboration work out with you and Anthony Bourdain as co-writers?
 How did you two trade off responsibilities for this project?

-Joel Rose: Tony and I have worked together many times over the years, in fiction and non-fiction.
+Joel Rose: Tony and I worked together many times over the years, in fiction and non-fiction.
 I edited Typhoid Mary back in the day, and published his first piece to see ink, “Chef’s Night Out.”
-In our comic work Tony has come up with the ideas and fed them to me.
-I work them up, add some structure, return to him to flesh out scenes and add spice.
-Back and forth we go, until we’re both satisfied.
-If I tell you it’s pure fun, it’s pure fun.
+In our comic work Tony came up with the ideas and fed them to me.
+I worked them up, added some structure, and returned to him to flesh out scenes and add spice.
+Back and forth we went, until we were both satisfied.
+If I tell you it was pure fun.